Stape

 Also available in

 Accurate conversion tracking is crucial for optimizing campaigns and maximizing ROI in digital marketing.
-Google Analytics and Google Ads now offer Enhanced Conversions tracking, delivering deeper insights and more precise data on user behavior and conversions.
+Google Analytics' Enhanced Conversions and Google Ads now offer advanced tracking, delivering deeper insights and more precise data on user behavior.

-In this article, we dive deep into the Enhanced Conversions setup process, including tips and the latest updates from Google.
+In this article, we dive deep into the process of setup for server-side GA4 and Google Ads, including tips and the latest updates from Google.

 Imagine a tool that can significantly improve the accuracy of your conversion measurement and unlock more effective bidding strategies.
-That's exactly what Enhanced Conversions in Google Ads do.
+That's exactly what Google Ads' Enhanced Conversions do.
 By supplementing your existing conversion tags with hashed first-party customer data, Enhanced Conversions provide a more complete and precise picture of your marketing performance.

-Various reliable methods, including the Google tag, Google Tag Manager, or Google Ads API, can be used to set up Enhanced Conversions.
+Various reliable methods, including the Google tag, Enhanced Conversions in Google Tag Manager, or Google Ads Offline Conversions API, can be used to set up the integration.
 By leveraging these tools, you can be sure that you collect accurate conversion data.

-Unlike traditional tracking methods, which may miss conversions due to browser restrictions or privacy settings, Enhanced Conversions use first-party data to capture every interaction.
-Enhanced Conversions for web capture first-party customer data such as emails and phone numbers, which are then hashed and sent to Google to track conversions more effectively.
+Unlike traditional tracking methods, which may miss conversions due to browser restrictions or privacy settings, GA4 Enhanced Conversions use first-party data to capture every interaction.
+Enhanced Conversions in GA4 capture first-party customer data like emails and phone numbers, which are then hashed and sent to Google.

 For example, a user clicks on your ad, visits your site, and provides their email address.
 Even if they don't complete a purchase immediately but do so later, the hashed email address provided during the order confirmation allows Google to link the conversion back to the original ad click.
-It’s also effective when a user interacts with your ad and website using different devices or email accounts, as Google can use other identifiers like phone numbers to link these interactions.
+It's also effective for Enhanced Conversion in Google Ads when a user interacts across different devices; Google uses identifiers like phone numbers to link these interactions.

-• The collection of first-party data (like email addresses, phone numbers, etc.) provided by users on your site.
+• First-party data focus.
+The collection of first-party data (like email addresses, phone numbers, etc.) provided by users on your site.
 This data is encrypted and sent to GA4, ensuring compliance with privacy laws.
-You don’t have to depend on third-party cookies.
+You don't have to depend on third-party cookies when using Google Analytics' Enhanced Conversions.

-• Enhanced Conversions allow GA4 to match user interactions on your website with their Google accounts, thereby enabling more precise conversion attribution.
+• Improved accuracy.
+It allows GA4 Enhanced Conversions to match interactions with Google accounts for precise attribution., thereby enabling more precise conversion attribution.

-• With the help of Google accounts, GA4 can better understand and attribute conversions that occur across different devices and sessions.
+• Cross-device tracking.
+With the help of Google accounts, the Enhanced Conversion in GA4 setup understands conversions across different device sessions.

 Use cases of Enhanced Conversions